edgedb/edgedb/docs/ai/reference_python.rst

        role-specific content within the prompt.

-.. py:class:: AIOptions
+.. py:class:: RAGOptions

-   A data class for AI options, specifying model and prompt settings.
+   A data class for RAG options, specifying model and prompt settings.

    :ivar model:
        The name of the AI model.